4 Ways to Train Yourself Not to Heel Strike When Running

 By fully relaxing your forefoot via ankle plantar flexion, augments a forefoot strike and prevents shin muscle-burnout as compared with ankle dorsiflexion.

-It is easier to apply the forefoot strike when the knee is slightly bent (flexed) at touchdown because increased knee flexion increases cadence and reduces stride duration by preventing the swing leg from extending too far ahead of the center mass (Fleming et al. 2015).
+Keeping both knees slightly bent (shown below), especially at landing, makes it easier to land with a forefoot strike because it increases cadence and reduces stride duration by preventing the swing leg from extending too far ahead of the center mass (Fleming et al. 2015).

 References: